lokiysh/stroopwafel/README.md

     <li>scipy</li>
 </ul>

-To test if its installed, go to python3, on the write terminal <code>python3</code>.
+To test if its installed, go to python3.
+On the terminal: <code>python3</code>.
 Inside the python prompt, <code>import stroopwafel</code> should not throw any errors.

 # Running